Skip to main content

 • facilitating an effective means of involving state and local officials in developing and implementing Federal policies and programs; and,

-• providing program and developmental experience which will enhance the assignee’s performance in his or her regular job.
+• Providing program and developmental experience will enhance the assignee’s performance in their regular job.

-The legal authority for assignments under the Intergovernmental Personnel Act is 5 USC sections 3371 through 3375.
-The regulations can be found in the Code of Federal Regulations (CFR), part 5, chapter 334.
+Under the Intergovernmental Personnel Act, the legal authority for assignments is found in 5 U.S.C. sections 3371-3375.
+The regulations are in the Code of Federal Regulations (CFR), part 5, chapter 334.

-NOTE: Before starting a PINS record, please ensure the Cost Data form was completed by the PI/Department, signed by the Department, and provided to the Federal agency.
+NOTE: Before starting a PINS (or PD) record, please ensure the PI/Department completed the Cost Data form, signed it by the Department, and provided it to the Federal agency.
 The Federal agency will then provide the PI/Department with the IPA agreement.
-It is at this point that the PINS record should be started.
-Further information regarding the Data Cost form can be found HERE.
+At this point, the PINS record should be started.
+Click here for further information regarding the Data Cost form.

 • F&A Rate: 0%